Piyush74987/Full-Stack-Product-Management-System/README.md

-# Product-Mangement-System

-# ProdigyHub – Full Stack Product Management System
+# Full Stack Product Management System

 A robust full-stack web application for managing product information with ease.
 Built using **Spring Boot, Spring Data JPA, Hibernate, and MySQL** on the backend, and **React, Bootstrap, HTML, CSS, and JavaScript** on the frontend.